Willie Green (American football): Personal life

 Green was active in his community as a teen, college player, and professional, contributing to community causes in his home of Athens, Georgia.
 His unusual civic involvement earned him the nickname "The Mayor of Shelby" during his time with the Carolina Panthers.
 He worked for several years as the owner of a local golf course and owner of a small check-cashing franchise.
 In 2011, he returned to college at Gardner–Webb University, finishing the last 30 credit hours of a degree he began at Ole Miss.
 Following graduation, he became a vice-president of the lender World Acceptance Corporation.

-His son, Javarius, followed in his footsteps in football, and is a wide receiver for the University of North Carolina Tar Heels.
+His son, Javarius, followed in his footsteps in football, and is a wide receiver for the Boston College Eagles.